empowerID/tomcat8-oidcauth/README.md

-# OpenID Connect Authenticator for Tomcat
+# EmpowerID OpenID Connect Authenticator for Tomcat

 This is an authenticator implementation for [Apache Tomcat 8.5](http://tomcat.apache.org/) that allows web-applications to use [OpenID Connect](http://openid.net/connect/) to log users in.